When does the Wexford Cycle take place?

 What about equipment?

-Cycle shorts are a must (for obvious reasons) and a helmet is essential.
+Cycling shorts are a must (for obvious reasons).

 How do I get my bag to Wexford?